What is Gig Economy?

 The Gig Economy serves benefits the workers in the form-

-- Jobs for Low-skilled workers: SInce it is a project-based or a less time job, there are chances for the low-skilled workers.
+- Jobs for Low-skilled workers: Since it is a project-based or a less time job, there are chances for low-skilled workers.

 - Chance to gain experience: Since a full-time job consumes time and more effort, this option enables college-going students to explore and gain the required skills and experience before entering the full-time work employment market.

-- No worry about Expenses: Most of the Gig workers have the privilege to work remotely.
+- No worry about Expenses: Most of the Gig workers have the privilege of working remotely.
 This saves a lot of time and money, which is generally required to commute to an office.